 - Soft brown sugar.
 I love love LOVE brown sugar and I try and incorporate that into pretty much everything I make.
 The flavour it brings is just undeniable and I can’t imagine having any fruit or spice cake without it.

 - Buttermilk and sour cream.
-Yes I use a mix of both because I love the extra texture and moisture that they give and the added boost of flavour they add, especially the buttermilk.
-If you don’t have or don’t want to use buttermilk then regular milk is fine but don’t leave out the sour cream, it’s suuppper important for this crumb 👇
+A mix of both because I love the extra moisture and texture that they give and the added boost of flavour they add, especially the buttermilk.
+If you don’t have or don’t want to use buttermilk then regular milk is fine (see notes below on the amount) but don’t leave out the sour cream, it’s suuppper important for this crumb 👇

 I hope you guys enjoy this cake and remember to tag me @dutchbakerblog on Instagram, Facebook or Twitter 😊